Johnny Robinson and Sergio Silesky’s Home Service Academy Review – Remote Cleaning Pros, Cons & Alternatives

 If you’re going to run a remote cleaning business and manage all the moving parts, a CRM (Customer relationship management) software is a great option to help you keep your business organized.
 The problem is that there are a variety of CRMs and it can take some time before you find the right solution for you.
 Trying different CRMs can give you a headache because each time you try out a new one, there will be a learning curve which can slow you down a bit.

-Who are Johnny Robinson and Sergio Silesky?
+Who Are Johnny Robinson and Sergio Silesky?

+Johnny Robinson and Sergio Silesky have been best friends since the 7th grade.
 Johnny is from Orange, California.
 He grew up with his single mother and his father passed away when he was a sophomore in high school.
 In 2017, he was working as a lifeguard at a water park but had to deal with terrible managers.
 This made him not want to work for anyone else again.

 Sergio Silesky is also from Orange, California.
 While father worked as a self-employed truck driver, his mother raised him and his 9 siblings.
 Growing up, he always thought that the way to become successful was to go to college, get a degree, and get a job.
 It didn’t take long for him to change his mind completely.